 In 2016, Moniker restructured to allow each of their seven companies to operate individually while still being a connected family.
 This enabled different investors to participate in specific industries, but also created new business entities that didn’t have sufficient operating history on their own to qualify for traditional credit.

 Mission Driven Finance’s loan will be used to refinance the high-cost debt they took on to grow.
 With these cost savings, Moniker can expand their team.
-They commit to hiring at least 25% of their new staff from underserved communities, with an initial focus on military families.
+They’ve committed to hiring at least 25% of their new staff from underserved communities, with an initial focus on military families.

 Moniker’s career development programs and flexible work options are a perfect match for military spouses.
 Active duty military spouses face a national 24% unemployment rate, compared to 3.2% across all San Diegans in December 2018.